sudmon200/whatsapp-clone/README.md

 # WhatsApp(web) Clone with MERN Stack

-A WhatsApp UI clone with feature of group chat / room chat.
+A WhatsApp UI clone with feature of room chat.

 Progress tracking: